wfleurant/cjdns/doc/faq/peering.md

 ## What is Hyperboria?

-[Hyperboria](http://hyperboria.net) is an encrypted [Mesh Network](http://en.wikipedia.org/wiki/Mesh_networking) designed for privacy and resiliency to censorship.
+[Hyperboria](https://hyperboria.net) is an encrypted [Mesh Network](https://en.wikipedia.org/wiki/Mesh_networking) that utilizes [cjdns](https://en.wikipedia.org/wiki/Cjdns), a [layer 3](https://en.wikipedia.org/wiki/Network_layer) routing protocol which implements [end to end encryption](https://en.wikipedia.org/wiki/End-to-end_encryption).

-It currently exists as an [Overlay](http://en.wikipedia.org/wiki/Overlay_network) test network for [Project Meshnet](https://projectmeshnet.org/), and is only accessible to those who install [cjdns](http://en.wikipedia.org/wiki/Cjdns).
+Many of the Hyperboria's nodes are connected over the internet, making it at least partially an [Overlay network](https://en.wikipedia.org/wiki/Overlay_network), however, cjdns works quite well running over its own infrastructure.
+If you can establish point to point connections with people in your neighbourhood, you can establish what we call a [Meshlocal](../meshlocals/existing/), a community operated networking initiative.

-Ultimately, we hope to build a viable alternative to the regular internet, which we call [clearnet](http://www.urbandictionary.com/define.php?term=clearnet).
-Our ultimate goal is to replace the existing hierarchical internet with a non-hierarchical model.
+Ultimately, we hope to build a viable alternative to the regular internet, which we call [clearnet](https://www.urbandictionary.com/define.php?term=clearnet).
+Wherever we see hierarchical network structures, we attempt to replace them with [decentralized structures](http://redecentralize.org/).

-You are encouraged to set up your own means of communication that does not rely on the internet, maybe using something like [this woktenna](http://geobray.com/2010/02/07/woktenna-for-3g/)?

-In order for this to be plausible, we require a sufficiently dense number of nodes.
-Neighbouring nodes need to be able to communicate with each other somehow.

-Chains of nodes are vulnerable to being shut off if even one link is taken offline, so we aim for clusters of interconnected nodes.

-This is called a [Meshlocal](/locals).
-I am trying to start a [Toronto-based MeshLocal](/toronto).

-To join the network, you need a password and a public key from someone who is already on the network.
-If you're in Toronto or the surrounding area, and are interested, <a href="/contact">contact</a> me.
+Our community mirrors the technology that we are building.
+Development is distributed across many communities around the world, and we stitch together smaller networks with UDP links over the internet, and communicate largely over IRC, available at irc://irc.fc00.io (development) and irc://irc.hypeirc.net (general communication).

+To find peers, `/join #peering`.
+To Help with development, `/join #cjdns`.
+To assist us in documenting cjdns and Hyperboria, `/join #documentation`.
+In case, you have no peers so far and want to access hyperirc, you can use one of the [public peers](https://github.com/hyperboria/peers) or this [node](https://jointhe.hyperboria.network/).

 ## Can I run Cjdns in a virtual machine?